mim-uw/eXplainableMachineLearning-2023/README.md

 We recommend to dive deep into the following books and explore their references on a particular topic of interest:

 * [Explanatory Model Analysis.
 Explore, Explain and Examine Predictive Models](https://pbiecek.github.io/ema/) by Przemysław Biecek, Tomasz Burzykowski
-* [FAIRNESS AND MACHINE LEARNING: Limitations and Opportunities](https://fairmlbook.org/) by Solon Barocas, Moritz Hardt, Arvind Narayanan
+* [Fairness and Machine Learning: Limitations and Opportunities](https://fairmlbook.org/) by Solon Barocas, Moritz Hardt, Arvind Narayanan
 * [Interpretable Machine Learning.
 A Guide for Making Black Box Models Explainable](https://christophm.github.io/interpretable-ml-book/) by Christoph Molnar